Switcheo/carbon-bootstrap/INSTALL.md

 # Manual Installation

 This guide will explain how to do a manual install the `carbond` node onto your system.
-With theis installed on a server, you can participate in the mainnet as either a Full Node, Sentry Node, or Validator.
+With this installed on a server, you can participate in the mainnet as either a Full Node, Sentry Node, or Validator.

 ## Install build requirements